Dpdl-io/DpdlEngine/README.md

 Suggestion and contributions to enhance Dpdl are very welcome and can be submitted on the discussion section on GitHub:
 [Dpdl discussion](https://github.com/Dpdl-io/DpdlEngine/discussions)

+### Open source Dpdl embedded language plug-ins

+Some Dpdl embedded language plug-ins are published as open source projects:
+* ROOT C++ (will be released as open source soon)

 ## What is a DpdlPacket?